 An illustrated talk by Dr Anne Anderson, Visiting Research Fellow at the University of Chichester, in conversation with Professor Bill Gray, Director of the Sussex Centre for Folklore, Fairy Tales and Fantasy.
 Hear how the gallery’s exhibition Grimm Girls: Picturing the ‘Princess’ came about, the themes within it and gain some insights into Grimm’s Fairy Tales.
 Wednesday 22 January 2014, 12.30pm-1.30pm.
 Otter Gallery, University of Chichester Free of charge but please book in advance – email email@example.com or tel.
 01243 816098.

-- The Sussex Centre for Folklore, Fairy Tales and Fantasy is based at the University of Chichester.
+The Chichester Centre for Fairy Tales, Fantasy and Speculative Fiction is based at the University of Chichester.

 - CfP: Arthur Rackham in Sussex on his 150th birthday